lakenen/teledraw-canvas/Readme.md

 Teledraw Canvas is an HTML5 Canvas drawing engine that is used in [Teledraw.com](http://teledraw.com/).
 It is currently dependent on [Underscore.js](http://documentcloud.github.com/underscore/) (1.x.x).

-You can see a very basic live demo at [lakenen.com/teledraw-canvas](http://lakenen.com/teledraw-canvas).
+You can see a very basic live demo [here](http://lakenen.com/old/teledraw-canvas).

 ## How to use